 Who is a good candidate for Roux-en-Y gastric bypass surgery?

 Your doctor will take many factors into account before recommending Roux-en-Y gastric bypass.
 In general, you may be a good candidate for this type of surgery if:

 - Your BMI (body mass index) is 40 or above

-- Your BMI is 35 or above and you have a serious health problem, such as type 2 diabetes or high blood pressure, that’s related to obesity
+- Your BMI is 35 or above and you have a serious health problem, such as type 2 diabetes, sleep apnea, or high blood pressure, that’s related to obesity

 - You’ve tried and failed to lose weight with diet and exercise